vermont42/ProgrammaticLayout/README.md

 }
 ```

 26\.
 Conversion is complete!
 For the sake of [簡素](https://theendlessfurther.com/tag/kanso/), delete `Main.storyboard` and commented-out IB-dependent code.
 A fully converted version of the app is available [here]().
+Enjoy learning about cat breeds.

 ### Closing Thoughts

 The Author encourages you to use the learnings in this tutorial to start converting your app from IB to PL, if appropriate for your use case.
-If conversion is your plan, he recommends that you investigate the Auto Layout options described in the Paul Hudson [article](https://www.hackingwithswift.com/articles/9/best-alternatives-to-auto-layout).
+He recommends that you investigate the Auto Layout options described in the Paul Hudson [article](https://www.hackingwithswift.com/articles/9/best-alternatives-to-auto-layout).
 Although the Author does not take addition of third-party dependencies [lightly](https://github.com/vermont42/RaceRunner/blob/master/Podfile),  [SnapKit](https://github.com/SnapKit/SnapKit) provides such a clean API that he considers that framework to be a viable alternative to raw `NSLayoutAnchor`.

 ### Credits

 * [Matt](https://twitter.com/matt_luedke) [Luedke](https://soundcloud.com/good_day_sir/real-thing-instrumental) shared PL's benefits with the Author and taught him its use.
 * [Doug Suriano](https://twitter.com/dougsuriano) created extensions on `UIView` and `NSLayoutConstraint` that improve the PL experience.
-* [iOSDevUK](https://twitter.com/IOSDEVUK) inspired the Author to create [Conjugar](https://github.com/vermont42/Conjugar), his first PL-from-scratch app.
-This tutorial is a companion piece to a talk he presented at that conference in 2017.
+* [iOSDevUK](https://twitter.com/IOSDEVUK), by accepting the Author's proposal for a talk on PL, motivated him to create [Conjugar](https://github.com/vermont42/Conjugar), his first PL-from-scratch app.
+This tutorial is a companion piece to the talk he presented.